input-output-hk/cardano-sl/docs/delegation_design_spec.md

 delegation certificate will have an additional integer field, and certificates with a larger value for this field will take precedence.

-### Chain Delegation

-Chain delegation is the notion of having multiple certificates chained together, so that the source key of one certificate is the delegate key of the previous one.

-We will only allow a very simple form of chain delegation, where we have zero or one of each of the following certificates, in that order:

-1. heavyweight certificate
-2. stake pool registration certificate
-3. lightweight certificate

-This restricted pattern of chain delegation allows us to satisfy all requirements, but avoids problematic cycles in the graph of delegation certificates, and makes it easier for the nodes to track the delegation patterns.

 ### Certificate Precedence and Validity

 The following rules determine precedence and validity of